 World of Warcraft was one of the first successful MMORPGs to grace the videogame market.
 However, some might argue that World of Warcraft is beginning to lose its place in the limelight.
-The game has not aged gracefully in some ways, and there are not as many players as there have been in recent years.
+The game has not aged gracefully in some ways, and there are not as many players as there once was.

-However, considering that, World of Warcraft still has an impressive following considering that it’s more than fifteen years old.
+However, considering that, World of Warcraft still has an impressive following, given that it’s more than fifteen years old.
 Blizzard Entertainment hasn’t been slacking on its efforts to stay relevant, either.
-The gaming giant re-released World of Warcraft: Classic on August 26th, 2019 due to popular demand, which brought multitudes of players back to the game.
+The gaming giant re-released World of Warcraft: Classic on August 26th, 2019, due to popular demand, which brought multitudes of players back to the game.

 World of Warcraft set the stage for the release of hundreds of other successful MMORPGs in subsequent years.
 After all, they were the first ones to create a genuinely engaging, single-player story (with an active community aspect) within a growing, ever-changing world.

 While others have done it since then (and some might argue that others have done it better), the fact remains that the game endures more than fifteen years later, making it one of the most long-running games of all time.

 - Platforms: PC (Microsoft Windows, macOS)

 - Developer: Blizzard Entertainment

 Recommended System Requirements

 Do keep in mind that World of Warcraft: Classic has different minimum requirements than the retail version does.
 However, the recommended requirements for Classic are the same as the recommended requirements for retail.
 The World of Warcraft: Classic minimum system requirements are below.